intelligentsupply/Auraly-Logic/README.md

 - [Using Nivue.exe as a Module](#using-echoexe-as-a-module)

 ## Overview
-ECHO.EXE is an autonomous AI agent engine built with TypeScript, Rust, and Go, emphasizing modular architecture and platform independence.
+Divinez is an autonomous AI agent engine built with TypeScript, Rust, and Go, emphasizing modular architecture and platform independence.
 It provides a flexible foundation for building AI-driven systems with:

 - Plugin-based architecture with swappable components
 - Multi-provider LLM support (GPT-4, Claude, and custom providers)